PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 small semantically closed unconsumed-result cluster before production changes.
 Keep validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.

+## No-layout final SE-FC/affine pair characterization

+The next selected cluster is the guarded no-layout final SE-FC cleanup and affine pre/post cleanup pair.
+Both receive the primary ModelIR and layout state;
+only SE-FC receives diagnostics.
+The pair precedes the guarded topology checkpoint and following boundary-signature cleanup.

+The focused contract fixes the guard, two current targets, exact arguments, raw order, both topology boundaries, signature successor, affine wrapper, and SE-FC compatibility import.
+One strict xfail requires `run_no_layout_final_cleanup(shared_model_ir_pass_context)` and one ordered result target.

+Sequential validation under core-only `uv` completed with `367 passed, 1 xfailed in 18.74s` across the new characterization and related terminal, topology, affine, SE-layout, efficiency, store, architecture, and signature contracts.
+The sole expected failure is the unimplemented shared context owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the guarded pair owner and site, retain the affine wrapper, SE-FC compatibility import, all other callers, and both topology boundaries, then validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.